Modern Gentlemen

 (Cleveland Clinic)

-One of the most common questions about chronic pain is, Which population has the highest prevalence of chronic pain, men or women?
+One of the most common questions about chronic pain is, which population has the highest prevalence of chronic pain, men or women?
 The answer is women.
 They’re more likely to suffer from headaches, pelvic pain, abdominal pain, and musculoskeletal pain than men.

 Other common conditions in women who experience chronic pain include irritable bowel syndrome, migraines, scoliosis, osteoarthritis, and back pain, among many other conditions.
 These conditions in women mostly stem from stress, the menstrual cycle, hormones, and social difficulties.